Moodkiller/rclone-updater-1.0/README.md

 2. Paste the following: `curl -O https://raw.githubusercontent.com/Moodkiller/rclone-updater-1.0/master/rclone-updater.ps1 | powershell.exe .\rclone-updater.ps1`
 3. Press enter and excuse the mess.

+#### Or if you prefer PowerShell
+1. Open PowerShell as an Administrator.
+2. Paste the following: `curl https://raw.githubusercontent.com/Moodkiller/rclone-updater-1.0/master/rclone-updater.ps1 | iex`

 ### Alternativily, if you are running a version of Windows without curl installed, do the following:
 1. Clone or download this repo.
 2. Unzip to your desired location.